kubernetes/community/community-membership.md

 backwards / forwards compatibility, adhering to API and flag conventions, subtle performance and correctness issues, interactions with other parts of the system, etc.

-**Defined by:** *approver* entry in an OWNERS file in the kubernetes codebase
+**Defined by:** *approvers* entry in an OWNERS file in the kubernetes codebase

 Approver status is scoped to a part of the codebase.

 ### Requirements

-The following apply to the part of codebase for which one would be an approver in an [OWNERS](contributors/devel/owners.md) file (for repos using the bot).
+The following apply to the part of codebase for which one would be an approver in an [OWNERS] file (for repos using the bot).

 - Reviewer of the codebase for at least 3 months
 - Primary reviewer for at least 10 substantial PRs to the codebase